-This is the first divorce decree, saying that the Petitioner is entitled to a divorce on the evidence presented to the Court.
-There is no need for you to attend Court and the decree will be sent to us.
-We will then forward it to you.
-If costs have been claimed an order is also made for them to be paid.
+Unless the case is disputed the court will issue the first divorce decree, called a conditional order.
+This confirms that the applicant(s) is entitled to a divorce.
+There is no need for you to attend court and the order will be sent to you or your legal representatives.
+If costs have been claimed an order is also made for them to be paid if appropriate.

-You are not yet divorced until you have completed the sixth and final step.
+Remember, you are not divorced until you have obtained a final order.

-If you have not completed a financial settlement by this point you need to think hard (with our advice) as to whether you should proceed to decree absolute before a full financial settlement.
+If you have not completed a financial settlement by this point you need to think hard (with our advice) as to whether you should proceed to final order stage before a full financial settlement.